-The signal inputs TOP_IN/BOT_IN of the SKYPER® 42 LJ R driver core have a +15V schmitt trigger logic.
-A HIGH signal at the input of the driver leads to a switch-on command at the corresponding output of the driver.
+The signal inputs TOP_IN/BOT_IN of the SKYPER® 12 PV driver core have a +15V schmitt trigger logic.
+A HIGH signal at the input of the driver turns on the corresponding output of the driver.
 A LOW signal at the input leads to a switch-off command at the corresponding output.
 Pulses below 1 μ s are not allowed.

 Short pulses as well as voltage peaks, e.g. caused by interference, are suppressed by the driver and will not be transmitted to the outputs.
-Further information to the short pulse suppression can be found in chapter 5.3.
+Further information to the short pulse suppression are referred in chapter 5.3.

-When using the driver in environments with high levels of electromagnetic noise, it is recommended to connect a filter capacitor (C{TOP_IN}/C{BOT_IN}) of several hundred pico Farads as close as possible to the signal inputs of the driver.
+When using the driver in environments with high levels of electromagnetic noise, it is recommended to connect a filter capacitor (C{TOP_IN}/C{BOT_IN}) of several hundred pico Farads as close as possible to the signal inputs.
 Please note that these capacitors affect the propagation delay time of the driver.
 The R{TOP_IN}/R{BOT_IN} resistors pull the inputs to low-level when no control signals are applied.
 The recommended value of the pull-down resistors is approximately $10k\Omega$.